-For testing our strategy and comparing it to other solutions we used the instances of symmetric traveling salesman problem found on TSPLIB [122].
+For testing our strategy and comparing it to other solutions we used the instances of symmetric TSP found on TSPLIB [122].
 We used relatively small instances, for which best solutions are known.
 The goal of this research was not to find a better algorithm, but rather to study on a controlled environment the impact of grafting a genetic algorithm.

-In the first experiment we used 20 instances, with different sizes in a range from 14 to 150 cities per instance (look in Table 3.1).
-We studied our method (grafted genetic algorithm (GGA)) using two different recombination operators: an edge map crossover (GGAemx) and a distance preserving crossover (GGAdpx).
+In the first experiment we used 20 instances, with different sizes in a range from 14 to 150 cities per instance.
+We studied our proposed method (grafted genetic algorithm (GGA)) using two different recombination operators: an edge map crossover (GGAemx) and a distance preserving crossover (GGAdpx).
 As the upper and lower limits on the quality of solution we used greedy heuristic and Concorde [4] respectively.
 For the sake of completeness we compared our method also with 2-opt heuristic itself and with a canonical genetic algorithm.
 The main difference between our method and canonical genetic algorithm is that we use local optimizer in every generation of the algorithm.

-In the second experiment we studied what happens if we do not use local optimization in all generations - in test we used it in 10, 20, 30, 40, 50, 60, 70, 80 and 90 percents of the generations.
+In the second experiment we studied what happens if we do not use local optimization in all generations - in evaluation it was used in 10, 20, 30, 40, 50, 60, 70, 80 and 90 percents of the generations.
 Furthermore, for each percentage we applied local optimization in three different ways: at random generations, at the initial generations and at the ending ones.